kt-sudo/Data-Science-Capstone-Project/README.md

-# Space Y Success or Failure Predictor
+# Space Y: Rocket Success or Failure Predictor
 Project completed as a part of 'IBM Data Science Professional' Certification